deskulpt/smart-persistent-forms/README.md

 ## 🤝 Contributing

-We love contributions!
+We love contributions at www.Deskulpt.ca !
 Feel free to open issues or submit pull requests.
 Let's make web forms frictionless for everyone.

 ## 📄 License